Variable Energy Integration Studies

-Idaho Power considers the assessment of these costs an important part of efforts to ensure that the price it pays in acquiring wind energy is fair to generators and customers alike.
+Idaho Power considers the assessment of costs and benefits associated with variable energy resources an important part of efforts to ensure the price it pays for energy is fair to generators and customers alike.
+The estimation of these integration costs is used by the company to inform other planning and cost assessments including:

-Use the links below to view materials and information related to the Wind Study.
+Use the links below to view materials and information related to the latest variable energy resource studies.